OpenSig/opensig-js/README.md

 });

-// Construct an OpenSig Document object
+// Construct an OpenSig Document object from a File
+// (or construct one from a hash - see Document Class below)

 const myDoc = new window.opensig.File(provider, new File('./myfile.txt'));